Welcome to the Rebellion: Plot

 Andor approaches Mothma, revealing himself as Rael's agent.
-He wins her trust by describing his own complex feelings about Rael, and his history with her cousin, Vel.
-The pair are swarmed by journalists and Organa's team reaches them, but Beska reveals a concealed blaster and attempts to arrest Mothma.
+He wins her trust by describing his own feelings about Rael, and his history with her cousin, Vel.
+The pair are swarmed by journalists and Organa's team reaches them, but Beska produces a blaster and attempts to arrest Mothma.
 Semaj distracts her, enabling Andor to kill her with his own concealed blaster.
-Andor escapes with Mothma while Semaj uses Beska's blaster to prevent the journalists or Bail's team from following.
+Andor escapes with Mothma while Semaj uses Beska's blaster to prevent the journalists and Bail's team from following.
 Andor and Mothma run through the senate avoiding the crowds, and they are approached by her driver and Imperial spy Kloris.
 Andor pretends to have captured Mothma before killing Kloris and escaping in Mothma's vehicle.
 Andor, Mothma, and Semaj reconvene in the Coruscant safe house, where the latter two reconcile.
 Andor reunites with Wilmon Paak and his Ghorman girlfriend Dreena, who have evacuated from Ghorman, although Wilmon is seriously wounded.
 Kleya greets them and prepares to have Mothma and Semaj be collected by Gold Squadron (Note: As depicted in the Star Wars Rebels episode "Secret Cargo" (2017)) whilst the other three head to Yavin.

 On Yavin IV, Andor gives the rebels his stolen KX unit (Note: K-2SO, acquired in "Who Are You?") and reunites with Bix Caleen.
-Andor informs her of his intentions to leave the rebellion to live a proper life with her; she is initially reluctant then seemingly agrees.
-The following morning, Andor awakens to find her gone, leaving a video recording iterating her belief that the rebellion is too important, and that when the war is over they can be together.
-A distraught Andor heads to where the KX unit is being rebooted and arms himself with a blaster.
+Andor informs her of his intentions to leave the rebellion to live a proper life with her.
+Initially reluctant, she agrees.
+The next morning, Andor awakens to find her gone and a video message iterating her belief that the rebellion is too important for her to hold him back.
+A distraught Andor heads to where the reprogrammed KX unit is being rebooted and arms himself with a blaster with the other rebels.
 To his surprise, the unit awakens and politely greets the crowd.